haiflive/orientdb-yii2-connector/README.md

 ###### Warning:
 > OrientDB PHP binary protocol has no PDO or Quota methods, this library can bee unsafe.
-> If you found vulnerability in quota data methods, please send me feedback
+> If you found vulnerability in quota data methods, please create Issues

 #### Requires
 - PHP Version >= 5.4 ( Socket extension enabled )